Netsensia/2048Solver/README.md

 # 2048 Solver

 Java code that plays the infuriating and addictive game [2048](http://gabrielecirulli.github.io/2048/).
-2s and 4s are placed randomly on the board, after which it is the player's turn to move.
-They are able to move left, down, up or right.
+2s and 4s are placed randomly on the board and after each placement it is the player's turn to move.
+Available moves are left, down, up or right.

-Current best results: 58.9% win rate at an average of 4.3 milliseconds per move on a Macbook Pro.

-Highest score seen so far across all versions of the code: 107,844

-Highest tile seen so far across all versions of the code: 8192

-Details of latest run of current code:
+Current stats:

 	 --------------------------------------------------------------------------------------------
                                                                      | # games where tile seen   |